 “I grew up surrounded by books, and I’m committed to writing stories that reflect the beautiful diversity of our world in all its forms.
 It’s a privilege to write for young people, and I love helping them take pride in developing and sharing their own stories.”

-Brandy Colbert is the author of the Stonewall Award–winning novel Little & Lion, the critically acclaimed novels Pointe and Finding Yvonne, and the forthcoming The Revolution of Birdie Randolph.
+Brandy Colbert is the author of the Stonewall Award–winning novel Little & Lion, the critically acclaimed novels The Revolution of Birdie Randolph, Pointe, and Finding Yvonne, and the forthcoming The Only Black Girls in Town and The Voting Booth.

 Growing up in Springfield, Missouri, Brandy was surrounded by stories from a young age.
 Her parents regularly took her to the bookstore and library, where she brought home as many books as she could manage.
 Her favorite authors were Judy Blume, Beverly Cleary, and Barthe DeClements, whose stories filled her world with questions and sparked her imagination — so much that she began writing her own books at age seven and hasn’t stopped since.